Skip to Content

 Signs you might be experiencing high-frequency hearing loss

-It’s not always a dramatic decline, the signs can creep in slowly, such as:
+However, it’s not always a dramatic decline; the signs can creep in slowly, such as:

 • You can’t hear birdsong or insects as clearly, especially if you used to notice them.